txemavs/adata/src/README.txt

 ---------

-Install python > 3 and virtual enviroments: pip install virtuelenv virtualenvwrapper virtualenvwrapper-win
+Install python > 3 and virtual enviroments: pip install virtualenv virtualenvwrapper virtualenvwrapper-win

 You can set WORKON_HOME enviroment to your Env path, and then create a new Env: mkvirtualenv --python=C:\Python36-64\python.exe adata